 Unfortunately, it's not that simple.
 And this is where things start to quickly fall apart.

-Once an asset has been sold on an NFT marketplace and a unique identifier has been generated for it, it's recorded indelibly on a blockchain, and there's no way to tamper with it or misrepresent the product to future buyers.
+Once an asset has been sold on an NFT marketplace and a unique identifier has been generated for it, it's recorded indelibly on that particular blockchain, and there's no way to tamper with it or misrepresent the product to future buyers.
 Everyone can easily look up an NFT and compare it to the NFT of an item currently listed on the marketplace.

 That's all good and well, but it's also a circular problem for first-time NFTs.
 Because unless you know the seller, you have no way of verifying the authenticity of the listed item.
 For all you know, you may be buying the NFT for a counterfeit.
 The NFT is technically valid because it's just a hash; in this case, it happens to uniquely identify a counterfeit.
 But that's not exactly helpful, is it?